 A couple of people shared this article about minimalism and tidying on Facebook recently.

 I was quite interested in the topic because I am feeling a mad impulse to throw stuff out just now.
-No cleaning urges for me, but I get irrationally annoyed at things in cupboards.
+No cleaning urges for me, thanks to the boston home cleaning services, but I get irrationally annoyed at things in cupboards.
 We got the newborn clothes out of the storage the other day, we’d bought a new chest of drawers which fit exactly one of the four giant boxes we had stashed away.
 I wanted to give stuff away straight away, but Dave managed to persuade me that another few months isn’t going to make any difference.
 I know with my brain that this chucking things out thing is just a phase and actually thinking about it for writing this has persuaded me that I’m just going preggers crazy.

 I’ve written about minimalism before, and when I think about it rationally my position is exactly the same.
 I’m fascinated by capsule wardrobes and people who live minimalist lives, and I’m not at all in favour of buying stuff all the time, or keeping so much crap that cleaning becomes impossible, but at the end of the day I love stuff because it says something about people.
 I think the ‘after’ picture in that guardian article is the most depressing looking flat ever.
 It looks like she’s just moved in, or is about to move out and some of the stuff is already gone.
 There is no personality, no signs of a life being lived.
 I know that there are plenty of people who move into those beige new built flats, and then don’t do anything to them.
 No painted walls, no interesting furniture, hardly any pictures (maybe some generic ikea ones though).
 And I know that not everyone is into interiors the way Dave and I are, or at all.
 But I do find it strange when I go into a place like that.